Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-04.md

 ![Lab Icon](./assets/images/lab-icon.png) Install the Database Visibility Agent
 =========================================================================

+The AppDynamics Database Agent is a standalone Java program that collects performance metrics about your database instances and database servers.
+You can deploy the Database Agent on any machine running Java 1.8 or higher.
+The machine must have network access to the AppDynamics Controller and the database instance that you want to be monitored.

+A database agent running on a typical machine with 16 GB of memory can monitor about 25 databases.
+On larger machines, a database agent can monitor up to 200 databases.

 In this exercise you will need to do the following:
 - Upload the Database Visibility agent file to your "Application VM"
 - Unzip the file into a specific directory on the file system